The Brownstone Parlor Room Dilemma

 Cons

-Leaves unprogrammed space behind the sofa
+Leaves unresolved space behind the sofa

 Circulation around the seating is tight and uncomfortable

-Raises questions about whether sufficient space remains for dining once circulation between the two zones is accounted for.
+Raises questions about whether sufficient space remains for dining once circulation between the two zones is accounted for

-Option 4: Seating in the back of the room along one side
+Option 4: Seating in the Back of the Room Along One Side

 Pros

-Accommodates a large, deep sofa
+Accommodates a very large, very deep sofa

-Easily supports lamps and optional media elements
+Still has enough space to support multiple lamps and optional media elements

 Cons

-Dining area sits far from the kitchen
+Dining area sits far away from the kitchen

 Better suited to casual living than formal entertaining